OMAR LEDEZMA JR.

-Born and raised in Caracas, Venezuela, Grammy-winning Singer and Percussionist Omar Ledezma Jr. have played professionally since 17.
+Born and raised in Caracas, Venezuela, Grammy-winning Singer and Percussionist Omar Ledezma Jr. has played professionally since 17.

 In 1995, Ledezma graduated from one of the most prestigious Law Schools in Caracas, but in 1998 Omar packed one bag and one drum to begin his move to Boston to study at Berklee College of Music.
 After graduating in 2005, he moved to the Bay Area, where today he teaches at the Community Music Center.

 Omar has played, recorded, and toured with local and international artists and founded a group dedicated to the wooden box percussion instrument, the Ka-Hon Ensemble, one of the biggest stars of the Adventures In Music program of the San Francisco Symphony.
 In 2014, he won a Grammy with the worldwide-acclaimed Pacific Mambo Orchestra.